Metrics can take 10 - 15 minutes to update after our servers have received an event.

 Open a Message Report for A/B Tests

-- Click a variant name to open the message report.
+- Click a variant name in the Performance section to open its message report.

 Duplicate Message or Change Message Status